The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 - Skate rental: Included in admission

 Park in the lot at Teller Street and West Virginia Avenue, enjoy dinner at Wasabi Sushi Bar, and then head out to the plaza to skate under the string lights.
 Even in the daytime, the Rink at Belmar can get plenty of shade, so make sure you check the weather and bundle up.
-Extreme weather (like the record-breaking cold of last month) may close the rink, so check online or call ahead to make sure the rink is open as planned.
+Extreme conditions may close the rink, so check online or call ahead to make sure the rink is open as planned.
 Outdoor heaters and fire pits help friends or parents stay toasty.
 Admission is first come, first served.

 4. Edge Ice Arena